kecleveland-umd/Neo.Natal.Application/README.md

 * The back-end, using ASP.NET (I was the main developer for this piece)
 * The database, using Microsoft SQL Server (I developed the database.
 See SQL file)

-My goal when developing the back-end of the application was to match the prototype as closely as possible:
+My goal when developing the back-end of the application was to match the prototype as closely as possible. (clicking images will open new page).

-***
-##### Comparing the prototype and back-end development
+###  Comparing the prototype and back-end development

 ###### The Client (front-end)
 ![Image of Client prototype front-end UI](/images/SignUpNewClient.png)